 Schedules are ideal for individual area auto arming and disarming and for creating Opening/Closing windows during which users can access the building or disarm the system.
-Having separate schedules allows you to create Opening/Closing windows for each day.
-One could be for normal business activity and another could be for cleaning crews or a second shift.
-Once programmed, these schedules operate continually until changed.

 The Schedules function allows you to program into the system the times at which you normally turn your burglary protection on and off each day of the week.
 Your system may be pre-programmed at installation to allow automatic arming and disarming.
 When pre-programmed, you can enter a schedule for the arming and disarming times.